LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 **start the server:**

 ```
-KDBQ\_PLUGINS="authent.q"  q mserve\_np.q 1 servant.q -p 5000
+MSERVE\_PLUGINS='authent.q' Q_PLUGINS='authriz.q' q mserve\_np.q 1 servant.q -p 5000
 ```

-Note that mserve\_np.q always provides the KDBQ\_PLUGINS env variable when launching a servant, because it needs to provide "exitOnClose", and also because it needs to clear out any plugins intended only for mserve\_np.q itself.
+Note that mserve\_np.q always provides the Q\_PLUGINS env variable when launching a servant, If that variable is not set when launching mserve\_np.q, Q\_PLUGINS will be passed as an empty string.

-However this makes it difficult to specify additional plugins (such as authrize.q) for the servant.
-The solution chosen was for mserve\_np.q to automatically provide the authrize.q plugin (for authorization) to the servant, whenever it loads the "authent.q" plugin for authentication.

-A more flexible solution would use separate environment variables for mserve\_np.q and its servants.
-The advantage of the chosen solution is that it is simpler for the user, results in a shorter command line, and at this point we do not anticipate wanting any additional plugins on the servant.
+However we want authentication to happen when the client connects to mserve, not when mserve connects to the servants.
+To facilitate that, mserve looks for its own plugins in a different env variable, MSERVE\_PLUGINS.

 **Start the client without valid credentials**